JetBrains/intellij-sdk-docs/topics/intro/content_updates.md

 ### May-22

+PHP Type Providers
+: Add section [](php_open_api_php_type_providers.md) about type providers describing type inference in PhpStorm and how to implement your own type provider for PHP.

 Decorating Project View Nodes
 : Add small section to [](project_view.md) describing how to modify the representation of nodes in the project view.